-Presented: August 2022
+Presented: September 2023

-Albany 2030

-the City of Alban
+Albany 2030 Comprehensive Plan for the City of Albany

 VISION

 Albany in 2030 has built on its history and diverse natural, cultural, institutional, and human resources to become a global model for sustainable revitalization and urban livability.
 The City promotes a balanced approach to economic opportunity, social equity, and environmental quality that is locally driven, encourages citizen involvement and investment and benefits all residents.